kettenbach-it/FHEM-SMA-Speedwire/README.md

 Repository for FHEM-support of devices that use the "SMA Speedwire" protocol.

 * 77_SMAEM.pm: Support for SMA Energymeter, a bidirectional energy meter/counter
-* 77_SMASTP.pm: Support for SMA Sunnty Tripower Inverter
+* 77_SMASTP.pm: Support for SMA Sunny Tripower Inverter

 ## FHEM-SMAEM